 What happens after I sign up?

-To comply with our safeguarding policy, we must hear back from both of your references before you can give your hour.
-You can speed this up by encouraging your references to respond.
+When you register you’ll need to provide two references.
+They will be automatically contacted via email and you can reduce delays by encouraging them to respond.
 If you haven’t heard from us, we are still awaiting or chasing your references.
-Check your spam folder for emails from email@example.com
+Check your spam folder for emails from firstname.lastname@example.org.

 Finding a match

-The nature of our support is deliberately youth-led – this means that whether you receive an invitation is dependent on a young person requesting the support you can offer.
+The nature of our support is deliberately youth-led, so you’ll receive an invite when a young person requests the support you can offer.
 This could take 5 days or in some cases much longer – but it will be worth the wait!

 Receiving your invite

-An LVN youth practitioner will contact you via email to establish your availability.
-You can always decline an invitation if it is not convenient.
+We will contact you via email to establish your availability.
+You can always decline an invitation if it isn’t convenient.

-When a match is made you’ll receive information about the LVN host centre; the young people you’re likely to meet and a link to our session plan and guide to maximizing the hour you give.
+You’ll receive information about the location or with the meeting link if online; the young people you’re likely to meet, and a link to resources to help you prepare.

 Keeping everyone safe

-- LVN trained Youth Practitioner is responsible for supervising Power of an Hour sessions at all times in both face-to-face and online sessions.
-You will never be left alone with a young person.
+- LVN practitioners are responsible for supervising mentoring sessions at all times in both face-to-face and online sessions.

-- All contact between yourself and a young person must be via a Youth Practitioner, so you must not give your personal contact details to any young person and they must not give you theirs (this includes email, phone and social media).
-You should inform a Youth Practitioner if a young person does so.
+- All contact between yourself and a young person must be via the LVN Practitioner, so do not give your personal contact details to any young person (this includes email, phone and social media).
+You must inform the LVN Practitioner if a young person gives you theirs.

-The safety of Young People and peace of mind of Volunteers is very important to us.
-If you are ever concerned about anything before, during or after giving your Power of an Hour, please don’t hesitate to speak to the LVN Youth Practitioner from the session or contact LVN directly at firstname.lastname@example.org.
+The safety of young people and peace of mind of volunteers is very important to us.
+If you are ever concerned about anything before, during or after volunteering, please don’t hesitate to speak to the LVN practitioner from the session or contact LVN directly at email@example.com.